 As much as I value business analysis experience, I also recognize that experience takes TIME!!!!
 Incorporating the lessons learned from other people’s mistakes and insight is far more efficient at propelling one’s business analysis career versus simply acquiring experience over the years.
 Here are some of the books that have impacted my BA career and some others that I think would impact yours.
 Check them out!
+Click the Show More button at the bottom to see the full list.

 As technology advances and competition increases, enterprises are increasingly wanting more outcomes in shorter timeframes.
 This often leads to juggling initiatives and changing priorities for the organization and teams.
 In order for business analysis practitioners to keep up with these shifts, versatility and adaptability are a MUST.
 There is a lot of literature that presents the need to approach initiatives based on context and adjust to specific needs, but what I really like about this book is that it gives you the actual steps to make these adjustments effectively.
 It gives insight on how to make versatility inherent in everyday business analysis practices.
 Get your copy HERE!!!